An enhanced extriangulated subquotient: Exact dg categories

 \begin{definition} A $3$-term h-complex \eqref{diag:3-term_h-complex} is \emph{homotopy left exact} if $\tau_{\leq 0}(v)$ is a quasi-isomorphism in $\CC(\tau_{\leq 0}\A)$.
 Dually, we define the notion of \emph{homotopy right exact sequence}.
 A both right and left homotopy h-complex is called a \emph{homotopy short exact sequence}. \end{definition}

 To define the exact structure on a dg category $\A$, dg versions of pushout and pullback are necessary.
-These concepts are also defined in the same fashion as the homotopy short exact sequence.
+These concepts are also defined in the obvious fashion such as the homotopy short exact sequence.
 A \emph{homotopy square} \cite[Def.~3.21]{Che24a} is a diagram in $\A$

 where $a,b,c$ and $d$ belong to $Z^0(\A)$ and $h$ is a morphism of degree $-1$ such that $d(h)=ca-db$ and the folded sequence

 is a $3$-term h-complex.
 The homotopy square \eqref{diag:homotopy_square} is a \emph{homotopy pullback square} if \eqref{diag:3-term_h-complex_folded} is homotopy left exact.
 Dually, we define the notion of \emph{homotopy pushout square}.